Cost to Restring a Piano: An Actionable Guide

 An acoustic piano with 25 -30 years or more on a set of strings will usually benefit from restringing.
 Paino strings lose their elasticity over time, and their sound quality deteriorates.

-On the other hand, if you are satisfied with the sound of your piano, you may want to avoid restring the whole piano, instead considering replacing only the broken strings or strings with worn-sounding.
-Of course, unless strings are frequently breaking during playing or tuning, then a whole set of restringing is called for.
+On the other hand, if you are satisfied with the sound of your piano, you may want to avoid restring the whole piano instead of replacing only the broken strings or strings with worn-sounding ones.
+Of course, unless strings frequently break during playing or tuning, then a whole set of restringing is called for.

 Is It Worth Restoring an Old Piano

-There are many reasons that people want to restring or restore an old piano.
+There are many reasons why people want to rest or restore an old piano.
 Generally, if you only consider the cost, restringing or restoring an old piano may not be worth it because, with the restoration cost, you may purchase a new acoustic piano or a digital piano.
 Especially nowadays, you may find digital pianos having great sounds and actions with a couple of thousand dollars.

 However, people opt to restring or restore an old piano often for sentimental reasons: